andrewcooke/BlockCipherSelfStudy.jl/README.md

 dependency on their values).
 Adding a "beamwidth" limit to the search, or inverting or reversing the bits tried, does not help.

+### Relection

+With no rotation, the first block of state can be set to zero for attacks on the state itself.
+With no rotation, each round is a bit permutation characterised by the state for that rotation, only.

+So it seems like we may be able to tabulate the permutations in a single round (for some small number of bits) and use that to improve the speed of the search.

 <!--
 [![Build Status](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl.png)](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl)
 -->